SHRUTHII2006/Module-1/1A PYTHON BASICS-PRINTING MULTI-LINE STRING.md

 ## PROGRAM

-# Using triple single quotes
 string1 = '''I am a string literal

 ... has more than one

 ... line

 ....placed inside triple single quotes'''

-# Using triple double quotes
 string2 = """I am a string literal

 ... has more than one

 ... line

 ....placed inside triple double quotes"""

-# Printing the strings
 print(string1)

 print(string2)